ChromRec: Self-Assembly of Nucleosomes Driven by Directional Recognition: Results

 \textbf{DNA model.} DNA beads are connected by harmonic bonds and angles to form a semiflexible polymer.
 Parameters were obtained in two steps: a bottom-up fit to an atomistic MD trajectory of a complete nucleosome \cite{armeev2021histone}, followed by a top-down refinement to reproduce the DNA persistence length.
 Using bond-direction vectors between consecutive beads, we fit the exponential decay of the orientational correlation along the contour to target a persistence length of $\sim45~nm$, within the accepted $40-50 nm$ range (see Methods for details).

-\textbf{Recognition potential.} Specific protein–protein and protein–DNA recognition is implemented by off-center recognition sites tethered to their parent protein bead by harmonic springs.
+\textbf{Recognition potential.} Specific protein-protein and protein-DNA recognition is implemented by off-center \textit{recognition} sites tethered to their parent protein bead by harmonic springs.
 These sites carry no repulsive or electrostatic terms; they interact only via a partner-gated attractive potential that activates within a prescribed distance-and-orientation window.
-Several sites per protein bead allow controlled multivalency (e.g., distinct H3–H4, H3–H2A, H3–H2B contacts) while enforcing geometry and preventing indiscriminate aggregation (Figure \ref{fig:site}).
-Site locations and intra-bead angular restraints are initialized from the nucleosome crystal structure (PDB 7XZY) and maintained by harmonic angle terms.
-The geometry of recognition sites is illustrated in Figure \ref{fig:site}.
-Recognition potentials were calibrated in a top-down fashion from prior biophysical measurements \cite{kabsch1976solution,hathaway2012dynamics} as detailed in Supplementary Information.
+Several sites per protein bead allow controlled multivalency (e.g., distinct H3-H4, H3-H2A, H3-H2B contacts) while enforcing geometry and preventing indiscriminate aggregation (Figure \ref{fig:site}).
+Site locations and intra-bead angular restraints are initialized with the nucleosome crystal structure (PDB 7XZY) and maintained by harmonic angle terms.
+The geometry of \textit{recognition} sites is illustrated in Figure \ref{fig:site}. \textit{Recognition} potentials were calibrated in a top-down fashion from prior biophysical measurements \cite{kabsch1976solution,hathaway2012dynamics} as detailed in Supplementary Information.

-\textbf{Dynamics.} Trajectories are propagated under overdamped Langevin dynamics at temperature T with friction and timestep dt (of $1~ns$).
+\textbf{Dynamics.} Trajectories are propagated under overdamped Langevin dynamics at temperature T with friction $\gamma$ and time step $dt$ (of $1~ns$).
 The stochastic thermostat provides solvent-like damping and thermal noise while preserving the recognition-driven assembly pathways.
 The full overdamped Langevin equation and parameter values are specified in Methods.